K-Sitnikova/the_Daily_Prophet/README.md

-## My attempt at creating the 1st page of The Daily Prophet on html + css
+## My attempt at creating the 1st page of The Daily Prophet on html + scss

 [The original page](https://i.ibb.co/Nx17wQ7/premium-gallery-01-the-daily-prophet-bulgaria-ireland-print-scaled.jpg)